canonical/charmed-etcd-operator/docs/tls/disable-tls.md

 Notice that the relation between `self-signed-certificates` and `charmed-etcd` for the peer-to-peer communication has been removed.

-## Disable Client-to-Server Encryption in Transit and Mutual Authentication
+## Disable client-to-server encryption in transit and mutual authentication

 To disable the client-to-server communication, run: